 SDG Law – Committed To Our Community

-At Stenger, Roberts, Davis & Diamond, one of our missions is to simply make our community a better place for all.
+At Stenger, Diamond & Glass one of our missions is to simply make our community a better place for all.
 Not only does this mean fighting for justice in the courtroom and helping our clients, but it also means donating, volunteering, and supporting great causes in the Hudson Valley and throughout New York.
 In addition to sponsoring the Community Spelling Bee this spring, we are also sponsoring the New York Special Olympics Winter Games.

 To learn about our legal services, or to learn more about our community involvement, please call us today at (866) 290-6929 or fill out our quick contact form.